jszymanowski/breeze/packages/react/README.md

 ### Publishing

-Releases are automated using [semantic-release](https://semantic-release.gitbook.io/semantic-release).
+Releases are automated using [Release Please](https://github.com/googleapis/release-please).
 When a PR is merged to main, semantic-release will analyize recent commits to determine if and how a release should be structured.

 Releases can be performed manually, by either: